A lot of people despise Delhi.

 And believe me, you’re going to want to take that break because your next stop is going to be Chandni Chowk.

-I’ve never been anywhere like Chandni Chowk.
+You’ve never been anywhere like Chandni Chowk.

 I couldn’t get enough of it.

 There was always something fascinating to see, as the video below illustrates.
-It’s definitely worth a watch.

 Yes, this is somewhere that’s certain to leave you feeling overwhelmed, but it’s somewhere you have to see.
 It’s somewhere where you’ll want to have your camera to hand, knowing that there’s so much going on but that it’s impossible to capture it in a single frame.